 "Naruto?
-Ino?" she called as loudly as she dared without disturbing anyone's sleep—not that it would matter at this point after the raucous the two ninja below made.
+Ino?" she called as loudly as she dared without disturbing anyone's sleep—not that it would matter at this point after the racket by two ninjas below.
 "Is that you guys?"

 She could see that Ino was in the dress she saw her wearing the day before.
-What surprised her Ino's barefoot state—something Sakura would have thought her friend would find too unhygienic.
+Ino's barefoot state surprised Sakura, normally something her friend would have considered too unhygienic.
 The mind-walker usually advocated the "pain for beauty" theory.

 Sakura frowned as her mind pieced together everything the scene had to offer.
 If he had dressed up...then that meant...he really did take Ino somewhere nice!